The best flea markets, antiques & vintage shops in Bologna

-Maybe I was born old, but I've always been attracted by flea markets.
+Maybe I was born old, but I've always been attracted to flea and antique markets.

-At first it was Kinder surprises, then stamps, later vinyl and furniture.
+At first it was Kinder Surprise, then stamps, later vinyl and furniture.

-Here’s my pick of the best flea markets and second-hand fairs in Bologna.
+Here’s my pick of the best flea and vintage markets and second-hand shops in Bologna.

-And since walking, browsing and digging are calories consuming activities, I suggest you what and where to eat near the markets.
+And since walking, browsing, and digging are calorie-consuming activities, I suggest to you what and where to eat near the markets.

-Night or day, Santo Stefano is the most beautiful square of Bologna.
+Night or day, Santo Stefano is the most beautiful square in Bologna.

 Even covered with vintage stalls selling vinyl, antiques, jewelry, furniture and books, its allure remains untouched.
-Perfect activity for a Sunday in Bologna.
+Perfect activity for a Sunday in Bologna when most of the food markets and restaurants are closed.

 Info

-Every month, on the 2nd weekend August excluded
+Every month, on the 2nd weekend of August excluded

 Piazza Santo Stefano, Bologna